-Here are just a few of the public and private projects supported by the Town of Clarksville in 2018.
+Here are just a few of the public and private projects supported by the Town of Clarksville.
 They range from the announcement of a new manufacturing company on Eastern Boulevard to the construction of a new fire station on Stansifer Avenue.

 Approval of the South Clarksville Mixed-Use Zoning Code